cyberholics/Machine-Learning-Zoomcamp-Midterm-Project/README.md

    `docker run -it --rm -p 9696:9696 mlzoomcamp-midterm-project`

-  - The above command will create and run a docker container named mlzoomcamp-midterm-project, running as a daemon i.e. non-interactive mode (-d), mapping the port 9696 on the host to port 9696 on the container (-p 9696:9696 first port is host port, second is container port.
+  - The above command will create and run a docker container named mlzoomcamp-midterm-project, mapping the port 9696 on the host to port 9696 on the container (-p 9696:9696 first port is host port, second is container port.
 If you want to map a different port on host just change the first number) The container will be deleted if stopped or when you shut down your machine (--rm).